mchzh/CSYE6225-Project-Sudoku/help/faq/README.md

     Reason: Although the file server set this share directory "rw" priviledge, but default require root_squash.

     Solution: In file server, open /etc/exports to edit this share direcotry and add no_root_squash option.
 Then sudo exportfs -a.

+   3. Run nginx load balancer setup automatically when the instance is run

+     open the file rc.local

+      ```vi /etc/rc.local```

+      add the line

+      /etc/init.d/nginx start

+      This will start the nginx load balancer as you start your instance